Malaysia International Film Festival

 The Malaysia International Film Festival (MIFFest) is a public exhibition showcasing international and local films in Malaysia.
-Accompanying this event is the Malaysia Golden Global Awards (MGGA) where the organisation Jazzy Group recognises filmmakers under their significant performances throughout the entire year.
+Accompanying this event is the Malaysia Golden Global Awards (MGGA) where the organisation Jazzy Group recognises filmmakers for their significant performances throughout the entire year.
 Both events were established in 2016.
 The mission of the MGGA is to let the enthusiasm and passionate filmmakers all around world to promote their films together and to let them to embrace freedom of film making while achieve their dreams.

 Events

 In 2021, Malaysia International Film Festival (MIFFest) organised a short film competition in partnership with vivo.
 A smartphone is required during the contest of the 5 minute short-film and the theme of the film is "Humanity".

 Lists of the Ceremonies

 Impact of the COVID-19 Pandemic

 The 4th Malaysia International Film Festival (MIFFest) was postponed to 2021 without an annual awards ceremony.
 The Film Festival was held virtually in January 2021.